CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 !!! abstract "Overview"

+    **An incorrect CWE assignment caught my eye while reading a post**

     I was reading a [post on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7214295735440187393?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7214295735440187393%2C7214365350828613632%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287214365350828613632%2Curn%3Ali%3Aactivity%3A7214295735440187393%29) and the CWE assigned by CISA ADP looked wrong so...

     * I used my [NotebookLM CWE notebook](../NotebookLM/NotebookLM.md), and other LLMs, to determine the appropriate CWE.
     * I then raised an issue: https://github.com/cisagov/vulnrichment/issues/84.
     * I then decided to dig a bit more into this... specifically the CWEs assigned by CISA ADP.

+    **Using LLMs to find incorrect CWE assignments at scale**

     I used [langchain](https://www.langchain.com/) to create a consensus of LLMs to review all CWEs assigned by CISA ADP to find issues:

-    * These issues were found automatically by a consensus of 3 LLMs: ChatGPT4o, Gemini 1.5 Pro, Claude 3.5 Sonnet who were asked to review CWEs assigned to CVEs by CISA ADP.
+    * These issues were found automatically by a consensus of 3 LLMs: (current state-of-the-art) ChatGPT4o, Gemini 1.5 Pro, Claude 3.5 Sonnet who were asked to review CWEs assigned to CVEs by CISA ADP.
     * The consensus output was then reviewed by a human (me).

     * I created [3 Vulnrichment Github Issues initially](https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed) and these were accepted by CISA Vulnrichment and resolved promptly!

     * I then provided a report to CISA Vulnrichment for all CWEs that were incorrect based on the consensus.

+    **Using LLMs to assign correct CWEs**

     Finally, I showed how NotebookLM can be used for CWE assignment

     * It avoids the problem of
         * training language models on bad data (existing CVE CWE assignments)
         * training humans on the detailed CWE standard (though a basic understanding is still required)
-    * NotebookLM did well in recommending a CWE given a CVE Description.... and providing a supporting CVE from the CWE Observed Examples in the CWE standard.
+    * **NotebookLM did well in recommending a CWE given a CVE Description.... and providing a supporting CVE from the CWE Observed Examples in the CWE standard**.
         *  NotebookLM has a large context window which allows it to digest the large CWE standard, and it is source-grounded as described in the [NotebookLM chapter](../NotebookLM/NotebookLM.md).
         *  [NotebookLM_Cwe](../NotebookLM/NotebookLM_Cwe.md) describes how to create this NotebookLM for CWEs